skucik20/AtomicHabits/README.md

 - [x] Stylize widget
 - [x] Add icons
 - [x] Unable to add empty or duplicated habit title
+- [x] If you delate habbit in combobox in progress history it still remains

 ### Tests
 - [x] Write unit tests for AtomicHabitServiceTests